 Our Ten’s List: Top Ten Creepy Clown Movies

 What is it that makes clowns so damn creepy?
-Is it that their faces are caked with so much make up that it puts Snookie to shame?
-Maybe it’s their ridiculously large feet or concerning lifestyle choice.
+Is it that their faces are caked with so much make-up that it puts Snookie to shame?
+Maybe it’s their ridiculously large feet or concerning lifestyle choices?